 We monitor risks associated with the business operations of our Group properly and continuously through reports and deliberations at meetings of the Board of Directors and Executive Management Committee and other important meetings.

-Our Internal Audit Department conducts risk assessment surveys by collecting and analyzing risk information at important Group companies in Japan and other countries.
-The Internal Audit Department reports the survey results to the Audit Committee and the Representative Executive Officer and President and gives feedback to important Group companies in Japan and other countries in order to share information about issues and discuss policies for addressing risks.
-In this manner, the Internal Audit Department performs the internal audit function by monitoring the effectiveness of our Group’s risk management system (internal control system).
+The Audit Department conducts risk management surveys by collecting and analyzing risk information at important Group companies in Japan and other countries.
+The Audit Department reports the survey results to the Audit Committee and the Directors, Representative Executive Officers & Co-Presidents, and gives feedback to important Group companies in Japan and other countries in order to share information about issues and discuss policies for managing risks.
+In this manner, the Audit Department performs the internal audit function by monitoring the effectiveness of our Group’s risk management system (internal control system).

 (1) Risk of changes in our markets